carlosbrando/rails21-book/text/13_Informações Adicionais/02_method_missing.markdown

 	rex.respond_to? :bark #=> false
 	rex.bark #=> woofwoof!

-It returns false, and that makes all sense since the method doesn't really exist.
+It returns false, and that makes sense since the method doesn't really exist.
 Then it's my responsibility to change the method **respond\_to?** to work properly using my special rule.
 I'll change my class to this:

 	class Dog
 	  METHOD_BARK = /^bark/